rivernihil/5th-ed-modified-zener-psion/psion.md

 The following are loose notes on how to re-theme the monk's subclasses.

 ### Way of the Open Hand
-This particular subclass really needs no adaptations to survive.  *Wholeness of Body* allows regeneration in accordance with psychometabolic fiction.  *Tranquility* is a slight stretch fictionally, but not completely out of bounds.
+This particular subclass really needs no adaptations to survive.  *Wholeness of Body* allows regeneration in accordance with psychometabolic fiction.  *Tranquility* is a slight stretch fictionally but not completely out of bounds.

 ### Way of Shadow
-This subclass stretches the fiction of psionics a bit, but I am content to leave it as in lieu of adapting it at this time, since it seems like an otherwise fun and useful subclass.
+This subclass stretches the fiction of psionics a bit, but at this time, I am content to leave it "as is" in lieu of adapting it since it seems like an otherwise fun and useful subclass.
 I may one day provide a suitable alternative, but for now follow the notes below.

 #### Shadow Arts
 Instead of *darkness*, and *silence*, the adept should learn *blindness/deafness* and *hold person*.
 Instead of the *minor illusion* cantrip, they should learn *mage hand*.

 #### Shadow Step
-I don't care for the explicit reliance upon shadow, and would consider replacing the effect with that of *misty step*.
+I don't care for the explicit reliance upon shadow and would consider replacing the effect with that of *misty step*.
 The adept can use a combination of speed, distraction, illusory body doubles, and chameleonic skin to achieve such speed.

 #### Cloak of Shadows
-Invisibility cannot be acheived telepathically, since it would involve affecting the minds of too many entities at once.
-Shadow based invisibility could be achieved by turning the skin and eye pigments black, and possibly using some psychokinetic effect to distort or deflect incoming light.
+Invisibility cannot be acheived telepathically since it would involve affecting the minds of too many entities at once.
+Shadow based invisibility could be achieved by turning the skin and eye pigments black while possibly using some psychokinetic effect to distort or deflect incoming light.
 Due to the limitations on being in shadow, this makes the effect presented actually work out ok, if not great.

 ```
 ```